Skip to content

 FilterSet

-FilterSet is the core class in drf-restflow.
-It validates query parameters and applies filters to Django querysets using a declarative, type-safe syntax.
+FilterSet is the core class of the filtering subsystem.
+It validates query parameters and applies filters to a Django queryset using DRF's serializer infrastructure underneath.

 from restflow.filters import FilterSet